igromanru/Dark-Souls-III-Cheat-Engine-Guide/README.md

 1. Delete all your characters, because you can't get sure which Character was detected as "invalid".
 2. Start a new Character and play with him online, at least once.
 (This will overwrite your save game on the server, so if they will scan your save game again, your save game will be clean)
 3. Don't use Cheat Engine or any sort of hacks with this account anymore!
 (You can test cheats on other accounts with family share, if you want)
-4. After a long time (was about few months for me) the message should be gone.
+4. After some time (was about few months for me) the message should be gone.

 **Attention!** I don't know what will happen, if you will start to cheat again.
 Maybe you will get the INVALID DATA again or maybe you will be instantly penalized.